wfp/content_sync/README.md

 * module - Module machine name to which content will be exported.
 * menu_name - name of the menu.

-Options for menu texonomy terms export:
+Options for menu taxonomy terms export:

 * content_type - entity type id - `taxonomy_term`.
 * module - Module machine name to which content will be exported.